-The concert hall gift shop stocks a range of interesting and unique gifts and designer products, including Figgjo’s award winning porcelain specially designed for the Concert Hall.
+Our concert hall gift shop stocks a range of interesting and unique gifts including designer products, such as Figgjo’s award winning porcelain specially designed for the Stavanger Concert Hall.
 There is also a selection of music-related products, souvenirs, stationary and games.
-If you would like a reminder of your visit to the concert hall we have t-shirts, notebooks, sou’westers and much more printed with a picture and/or logo.
-Postcards and books about the Concert Hall, as well as the Stavanger Symphony Orchestra’s CDs, are also on sale in the shop.
+If you would like a reminder of your visit to the concert hall, we have t-shirts, notebooks, sou’westers etc. printed with a picture and/or logo.
+Postcards and books about the concert hall, as well as the Stavanger Symphony Orchestra’s CDs, are also on sale in the shop.

 The shop is owned and managed by the Stavanger Concert Hall.

 With a guided tour ticket you can get a 10% discount in the shop on the same day.